Thank You, Lord!

 "Soon, carloads of police arrived.
 They set out to arrest the leaders of the service....
 The Christians immediately knelt in prayer, asking God to allow them to finish the service.
 Then they stood, shoulder to shoulder... as the baptism service went on. ...
 One thousand people were inspired by the sacrificial example of one new believer."

 Here in America, we often take freedom for granted and put our trust in the "inalienable rights" supposed to prevent such injustice.
-Could that be an example of misplaced faith?
-Remember, the Soviet constitution (like the UN Declaration on Human Rights) promised the same rights and freedoms.
-But those who refused to conform to Communist doctrines were denied all those promised rights.
-America is drifting along the same path.
-[See America's Spiritual Slide]
+Remember, the Soviet constitution which, like the UN Declaration on Human Rights, promised almost the same rights and freedoms as our Bill of Right.
+But those who refused to conform to Communist doctrines were denied those promised rights.
+Now America is drifting down a similar changing path.
+[See Seeds of Persecution]

 Thanks for prayers that Thou has answered,